 ONAP for Network Orchestration and Automation Training Course

 ONAP (Open Networking Automation Platform) is an open-source platform designed for orchestrating and automating both physical and virtual network elements.
-It was born from the merger of OpenECOMP and Open-Orchestrator (Open-O) and is now managed by The Linux Foundation.
+Originating from the merger of OpenECOMP and Open-Orchestrator (Open-O), ONAP is managed by The Linux Foundation.

-In this instructor-led, live training (available online or on-site), participants will gain the skills needed to use ONAP for automating networking services.
+In this instructor-led, live training session (available online or on-site), participants will gain the skills needed to leverage ONAP for automating network services.

 - Understand, install, and configure the various components within the ONAP ecosystem.

-- Perform real-time, policy-driven orchestration and automation of physical and virtual network functions.
+- Execute real-time, policy-driven orchestration and automation of physical and virtual network functions.

-- Design, create, orchestrate, and monitor VNFs (Virtual Network Functions), SDNs (Software-Defined Networks), and other network services.
+- Design, create, orchestrate, and monitor VNFs, SDNs, and other network services.

-- Efficiently manage the entire networking lifecycle using a software-driven approach.
+- Efficiently manage the entire networking lifecycle using a software-driven methodology.

-- Develop, deploy, and scale networks using the latest open-source technologies and best practices.
+- Develop, deploy, and scale networks by applying the latest open-source technologies and best practices.

 Course Customization Options